Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

 - 𝑎𝑖: Link length
 - 𝛼𝑖: Link twist
 ####
-Let's define the DH parameters for our 3-DOF robot as follows:
+The DH parameters for the 3-DoF robotic arm are as follows:
 ####
 ![image](https://github.com/user-attachments/assets/dcd98dbd-9669-450a-a3f0-76a946730900)
 ####